anomiex/zoom-docked/README.md

 ## Usage ##

 The included wrapper script `zoom-docked` should do the necessary work to execute Zoom.
-The image itself may be used to install the wrapper script by invoking it as
+The image itself may be used to install the wrapper script by invoking it as something like
 ```
 docker run -v /install/path:/target anomiex/zoom-docked install
 ```